M365 Manual Onboarding of SharePoint, OneDrive, or Teams

 - Start typing the permission name into the search box to pull up a list.

-Select the checkbox(es) for the following permissions based on which Microsoft Application you are onboarding.
+Select the checkbox(es) for the following permissions.
+Select all base permissions, plus the permissions for the Microsoft application you’re onboarding.

 The details for each of these permissions are as follows: